Advertisement

 These authentic huitlacoche quesadillas are made with earthy huitlacoche (the Mexican truffle), sautéed with onion, garlic, and epazote, then tucked into warm corn tortillas with melty cheese.
 They’re quick, comforting, and perfect served with salsa or a crisp slaw.

-A dark oval plate holds five folded blue corn quesadillas, some with char marks, next to a small wooden bowl of chunky green salsa with chopped onions.
-The plate sits on a beige napkin atop a stone surface.
-Some quesadillas are filled with huitlacoche.
+A dark oval plate with five folded blue corn quesadillas filled with huitlacoche, some with char marks, next to a small wooden bowl of chunky green salsa with chopped onions.

 Ingredient notes

-Four bowls on a tan stone surface: chopped white onions, sliced garlic, fresh herbs, and a saucy paste—classic ingredients for authentic Mexican recipes like quesadillas with huitlacoche.
-A wooden spoon rests beside the setup.
+Four bowls on a tan stone surface with chopped white onion, sliced garlic, fresh epazote and huitlacoche paste, the ingredients for huitlacoche quesadillas, with a wooden spoon beside them.

 • Corn tortillas.
 Blue corn tortillas make them even more traditional.

-• Huitlacoche (Mexican truffle) – Available fresh in season, or canned/frozen in Latin markets.
+• Huitlacoche (Mexican truffle).
+Available fresh in season, or canned or frozen in Latin markets.

 • Epazote.
 If you can’t find it, fresh cilantro works well as a substitute.